Definition of Meconium Ileus

 Meconium ileus is often associated with cystic fibrosis and is often the first clinical presentation of the same.

 A neonate with meconium ileus presents with small bowel obstruction with abdominal distension, pain and inability to pass meconium.
-X-ray picture of “ground-glass” appearance is characteristic.
-Distal colon appears small and is termed as “microcolon”.
+An X-ray picture of “ground-glass” appearance is characteristic.
+The distal colon appears small and is termed as “microcolon.”

-Treatment of meconium ileus begins with gastrografin enema supplemented with N-acetylcysteine.
-In case of enema failure, complicated MI or unstable vitals, surgical intervention steps in.
+The treatment of meconium ileus begins with gastrografin enema supplemented with N-acetylcysteine.
+In the case of enema failure, complicated MI or unstable vitals, surgical intervention steps in.

 Review Questions on Pediatric Meconium Ileus